dagrha/pypia/README.md

 6. If everything goes as intended, the VPN routes will be accessible from the *VPN Connections* menu in the NetworkManager applet.

 #### Contributions
-While not required, any improvements for existing scripts or modifications that add applicability to other distros is greatly appreciated and encouraged.
+Any improvements for existing scripts or modifications that add applicability to other distros are greatly appreciated and encouraged.